 As a newly divorced dad, you’ll find yourself doing a lot of things you never expected to do.
 Packing school lunches, styling your daughter’s hair, scheduling parent-teacher conferences (and wondering whether it’s wise to attend at the same time as your ex).

 When my wife and I divorced, our co-parenting relationship was fairly contentious.
 People are people, and we all have different philosophies.
-But, I will say that for me, navigating the amount of things that escalated – who owed who money, whose day it was with the kids, who said what when – that got really hard.
+But I will say that for me, navigating the barrage of escalating issues—who owed money to whom, whose day it was with the kids, who said what when—got really hard.

 Be present.
 You’ll never get these years back.

 I wish I hadn’t spent so much time in such an anxious state of mind after my divorce.